FILIC: Dual-Loop Force-Guided Imitation Learning with Impedance Torque Control for Contact-Rich Manipulation Tasks: Method

 At each control cycle, the imitation learning policy provides a 6-DOF Cartesian target pose $pose_{t+1}$ at 25 Hz.
 This target is mapped into desired joint angles $\hat{q}$ through real-time inverse kinematics.
 In parallel, joint positions $q$ and velocities $v$ are acquired from the robot’s internal sensors at a higher rate of 250 Hz.
 These high-frequency proprioceptive signals are integrated into a joint-space impedance control law that computes torque commands $\tau_{cmd}$ at 2 kHz formulated as:

-where $K$ and $B$ are the preset stiffness and damping coefficients, $\hat{v}$ is typically set to 0, and $\hat {\tau}$ is the feedforward gravity compensation torque, computed at 250 Hz.
-According to Equation~(\ref{mit}) and ~(\ref{idc_ours}), $\hat{v}, \hat{q}, \hat {\tau}$ can be directly provided as inputs to the motor control function in MIT mode, from which the reference torque to be executed is computed.
+where $K$ and $B$ are the preset stiffness and damping coefficients, $\hat{v}$ is typically set to 0, and $\hat {\tau}$ is the feedforward compensation torque (considering both gravity and Coriolis forces), computed at 250 Hz.
+According to Equation~(\ref{mit}) and ~(\ref{idc_ours}), $\hat{v}, \hat{q}, \hat {\tau}$ can be directly provided as inputs to the motor control function in MIT mode, from which the desired torque to be executed is computed.
+We use fixed $(K,B)$ to prioritize stable deployment, leaving policy-conditioned variable impedance for future work.
+The three loop rates are chosen to balance perception cost against control stability: the policy runs at 25 Hz, matching the camera frame rate and the down-sampled demonstration stream while keeping Transformer inference with temporal ensembling tractable; the gravity and Coriolis compensation $\hat{\tau}$ is refreshed at 250 Hz, which is sufficient to track configuration-dependent dynamics that vary only with relatively slow arm motion; and the impedance law executes at 2 kHz to provide the high feedback bandwidth required for stable, compliant torque tracking during contact.

-In summary, the proposed hierarchical structure uniquely leverages end-effector forces as inputs for imitation learning and controls joint torques as outputs through impedance control, achieving robust, compliant, and demonstration-informed force control in contact-rich environments.
+In summary, the proposed hierarchical structure uniquely leverages end-effector forces as inputs for imitation learning and controls joint torques as outputs through impedance control, achieving robust, compliant, and demonstration-informed force control in contact-rich tasks.